 20th- and 21st-Century Art

 This gallery hosts a series of rotating installations that explore how 20th- and 21st-century artists interacted with ancient art.
-The inaugural installation features a group of five sculptures and a painting by American abstractionist Cy Twombly (1928–2011), who was inspired by classical culture.
+The current installation features a group of five sculptures and a painting by American abstractionist Cy Twombly (1928–2011), who was inspired by classical culture.
 The gallery, unique for juxtaposing an encyclopedic collection of ancient Greek and Roman art with modern and contemporary works, invites visitors to consider how artists use objects from the past to create their own legacies.

 Lubin Family Gallery, 214